haripriyamuniraju07/Marvel-task/README.md

 - Study the **working mechanism of APIs**, including request, response, and data exchange.
 - Design and develop a **user interface (web or mobile app)** that makes API calls and displays the retrieved data effectively.

-**API stands for Application Programming Interface.**It acts as a bridge between different software applications.
+API stands for Application Programming Interface.It acts as a bridge between different software applications.
 ## How an API Works

 **The Request:**